BrodyDoesArt/discord-bot/cogs/README.md

 - Log system:<br>
 Will send which user has sent which command in a channel nammed "logs"<br>
-Will also send an error message when a command fails<br>
+Will also send an error message when a command fails